pfdubois/BridgeBidding/source/NoTrump.rst

 .. _transfers:

 .. index::
-   pair:transfer;major
-   pair:transfer;Jacoby transfers
+   pair:1N;major transfers
-   pair:transfer;super-accept
-   pair:1N Responses;Jacoby transfers
+   pair:1N;Jacoby transfers
+   pair:major transfers;super-accept

 So much for hands with four card majors -- but what if you have a five-card major?
 You may have a fit if opener has three cards in your suit.